sv-uml/ULearn/README.txt

 Although I did not use outside sources for the actual application logic itself, I have listed the application dependencies (which includes frameworks/libraries).
 Other than the tools listed below, I wrote all code for this project by myself.
-Server-side dependencies are managed through Maven and client-side dependencies are managed through Node Package Managemer (NPM).
+Server-side dependencies are managed through Maven and client-side dependencies are managed through Yarn (Package manager for Node.js).
 This project uses the following third-party frameworks/libraries/tools:

 Global: